andkov/MReportingPublic/funding_2011a.md

 > Evaluates MIECHV expansion and enhancement of Evidence-based Home Visitation programs in four Oklahoma counties.

-This page contains the material for 2011's funded proposal, [HRSA/ACF D89MC23154](https://perf-data.hrsa.gov/mchb/DGISReports/Abstract/AbstractDetails.aspx?Source=TVIS&GrantNo=D89MC23154&FY=2012).
-OUHSC CCAN Independent Evaluation of the State of Oklahoma Competitive Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Project.
+This page contains the material for 2011's funded proposal, [HRSA/ACF D89MC23154](https://perf-data.hrsa.gov/mchb/DGISReports/Abstract/AbstractDetails.aspx?Source=TVIS&GrantNo=D89MC23154&FY=2012): "OUHSC CCAN Independent Evaluation of the State of Oklahoma Competitive Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Project."

 # Resources and Files
 Understanding of this proposal may benefit from the following resources: